open-vsx/publish-extensions/docs/understanding_reports.md

 ## `result.log`

 This file is the one that should provide a quick overview of how the repository is doing.
 It has many percentages, numbers and sections, so that you can quickly take a look and get the information you want.
-These are mostly made from the `stat.json` file and pretty self-explanatory, but there are some that are a big more comples:
+These are mostly made from the `stat.json` file and pretty self-explanatory, but there are some that are a bit more complex:

 ### `Weighted publish percentage`